Applying for your student visa outside UK

 Travelling to the UK

 When you are preparing for your arrival in the UK, you may have questions about what to bring and what to expect.
-Useful information can be found on the UKCISA website.
+Useful information about preparing and travelling to the UK can be found in our International Student Handbook.

 It is important when you arrive to the UK to ensure that you see an immigration official/officer and request a date stamp on your 90-day temporary travel vignette (visa sticker in your passport) as this is your evidence of when you entered the UK.
 You will need to provide evidence of this to complete your Right to Study check.